-I'm taken by the last sentence in the excerpts from Kasper's writing in "Segregation or Death" that I quoted above: "We will not fail in this struggle, even in death."
-He used the word "we"-to him, this wasn't just his struggle.
-And when he talked about being successful "even in death," I took that to mean that he viewed the struggle he had taken on as not ending when he was worn out or ground down--with his spiritual death--or with his literal death.
+I'm taken by the last sentence in the excerpts from Kasper's writing in "Segregation or Death" I quoted above: "We will not fail in this struggle, even in death."
+He used the word "we"; to him, this wasn't just his struggle.
+When he talked about being successful "even in death," I took that to mean that he viewed the struggle he had taken on as not ending when he was worn out or ground down -with his spiritual death -or with his literal death.
 Others would follow him, and still others would follow them.
 The struggle for the existence and wellbeing of white people was, in Kasper's eyes, an historical struggle, a struggle for the ages.
-What he was doing was what he could while he had the gift of life and the wherewithal to keep rolling the rock.
+Seeing oneself as part of something larger than one's own mortal existence is admirable.

-On May and June, 2007, whites gathered in Knoxville to protest the savage rape, mutilation, and murder of two young white people by blacks and the media's underreporting of this particular crime and the extent of black-on-white violent crime generally.
-The Knoxville rallies took place just a few miles from the events in
+On May and June, 2007, whites gathered in Knoxville to protest the savage rape, mutilation, and murder of two young white people by blacks and the media's underreporting of this particular crime and black-on-white violent crime generally.
+The Knoxville rallies took place just a few miles from the events in Clinton a halfcentury earlier.

-Clinton over a half-century ago.
 One of the Knoxville protestors at the May rally carried a sign that said "Diversity=Death," which reminded me of "Segregation or Death."
-I wondered how many people gathered in Knoxville those days knew about what had taken place nearby those many years ago, or about John Kasper, who had died nine years before.
+I wondered how many people gathered in Knoxville, if any, knew about what had taken place nearby those many years ago, or about John Kasper, who had died nine years before.

 From every source, insistent messages come through to white people who care about the fate of their race: "History isn't about you."
 "You are an anomaly."
 "Nothing preceded you and nothing will follow you."
-"Everything you care about has been resolved; keep quiet and get with the program."
-But none of that is valid, and knowing about Kasper, and others like him, will show that.
-The protestors in Knoxville entered history in 2007, just as John Kasper entered history in his time.
-The Knoxville protestors weren't anomalies: others of their kind had preceded them, and others of their kind will follow them.
-And as a matter of fact, everything hasn't been resolved, and racially conscious whites are not going to keep quiet, and they are not going to go along with the program.
+"Everything you care about has been resolved, so keep quiet and get with the program."
+But none of that is true, and knowing about Kasper, and others like him, will show that.
+Everything hasn't been resolved, and racially conscious whites are not going to keep quiet, and they are not going to go along with the program.
 And they won't fail, even in death.